 Each organization’s customer service plan must be customized to suit its own needs, but, more importantly, it must satisfy the needs of its customers.
 There is no hard and fast rule for an effective customer service programme; each one will have its own distinct differences.
 However, there are some common steps that you need to consider when setting up your programme.
 They are:

-Note: If you are a one person office, answer it from your own perspective.
-If you are an organization with several employees, answer it from an organizational perspective.
+Note: If you are a one-person office, answer from your own perspective.
+If you are an organization with several employees, answer the questionnaire from your organizational perspective.

-• We try to do things right the very begininge.
+- We try to do things right from the very beginning.

 Total Score divided by 20 = ___%